annkeenan/os-spring18/project4/README.md

 PacketHash struct has a size of 1+32+2400+4 = 2437 bytes.
 An array of size 26,000 would therefore take up just under 64MB.

+The program ran best with 2 threads, one consumer, and one producer, with a throughput of 73000 KB/s on average running level 1 and an average of 2000 KB/s on level 2.
+Running more than 2 threads is not recommended.

 ## Performance

 Level | Threads | Command | Processed | Hits | Savings | Elapsed Time